teticio/ec2-slackbot/README.md

 Tests can be run using `make test`.
 The tests are run using `localstack` to simulate AWS services locally.
 For this to work, you need to have `docker` and the `docker compose` plugin installed on your machine.
 Once you have finished testing, you can stop `localstack` by running `make stop-localstack`.

 Alternatively, you run the tests on your AWS infrastructure with `make test-on-aws`.
 This will run the tests on your AWS account, so make sure you have the necessary permissions and configurations set up.

+If you want to test the app in Slack before deploying to production, you can either deploy it in a separate Slack workspace or you can set the environment variable `EC2_SLACKBOT_STAGE` to `test-` and create a separate app which will respond to the commands `/test-ec2` and `/test-ebs`.